-1. The Primary Care (Oxford/AstraZeneca Vaccine COVID-19 Immunisation Scheme) Directions 2020 ['The PCCIS Directions 2020'] came into force on 18 December 2020.
-Providers (e.g. GP Practices) engaged in the delivery of the Scheme established by these Directions, fall within the scope of existing discretionary indemnity arrangements pursuant to regulation 8 of the NHS (Clinical Negligence Scheme) (Wales) Regulations 2019 ['the 2019 Regulations'].
-Therefore, provided that a Health Board engages such providers (e.g. GP Practices) as per the requirements of the PCCIS Directions 2020, such providers fall within the Scheme.
+Providers (e.g. GP Practices, clusters, Pharmacists etc) engaged in the delivery of the following Covid-19 vaccines: Moderna vaccine, Oxford/ Astra-Zeneca Vaccine or Pfizer-BioNTech vaccine (also known as Comirnaty) under the Scheme established by these Directions, fall within the scope of existing discretionary indemnity arrangements pursuant to regulation 8 of the NHS (Clinical Negligence Scheme) (Wales) Regulations 2019 ['the 2019 Regulations'].
+Therefore, provided that a Health Board engages such providers (e.g. GP Practices, clusters, Pharmacists etc) as per the requirements of the PCCS:I Directions 2021, such providers fall within the Scheme.